 The new Bill Haslam Center for Math and Science at Pellissippi State Community College houses academic classrooms, science and mathematics labs, and faculty offices — relieving overcrowding on the college’s Hardin Valley Campus that had led to classrooms and offices being housed in portable buildings.

 The two-story lobby is glazed on two sides with a mixture of vision glass and frosted glass to create a welcoming arrival point for the campus, glowing in different lighting conditions and flooding the interior of the building with natural light.
 Outside, a raised platform creates a terraced seating area for students leading to the entry portico, which is curved in response to existing buildings on campus.
-The west side of the building, facing the campus quad, also featured a curved overhang and leads into a hallway that bisects the building, placing classrooms, computer labs and offices on the north side while science labs and support spaces are housed on the south side.
+The west side of the building, facing the campus quad, also features a curved overhang and leads into a hallway that bisects the building, placing classrooms, computer labs and offices on the north side while science labs and support spaces are housed on the south side.

-The building is scheduled for completion in spring 2021.
 Laboratory design consultant was Research Facilities Design.

 Completion Date: 2021

 Location: Knoxville, Tennessee